-Jared Fischler did a breakdown of Identity Theft made as a part of Christophe Desse‘s Texturing class at Gnomon.
-This time the main focus was put on visual storytelling.
+Jared Fischler did a breakdown of his amazing scene made as a part of a class at Gnomon.
+The main focus was put on visual storytelling.

 Hi, I’m Jared Fischler!
 I’m originally from the East coast of the U.S where I studied at the University of Connecticut.
 During my studies there, I had the opportunity to participate in a number of exciting projects including pre-vis for a Broadway show and the creation of an interactive media wall at Boston Children’s Hospital.
 These experiences allowed me to get a taste for CG, which eventually landed me a job in New York City working as a 3D Generalist for a biomedical visualization company.